MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-Z-Toxic-Hazardous-Substances/section-1915.1001.md

 (ii) When observation of the monitoring of employee exposure to asbestos requires entry into an area where the use of protective clothing or equipment is required, the observer shall be provided with and be required to use such clothing and equipment and shall comply with all other applicable safety and health procedures.

-(g) *Methods of compliance* - (1) *Engineering controls and work practices for all operations covered by this section.* The employer shall use the following engineering controls and work practices in all operations covered by this section, regardless of the levels of exposure:
+(g) *Methods of compliance*—(1) *Engineering controls and work practices for all operations covered by this section.* The employer shall use the following engineering controls and work practices in all operations covered by this section, regardless of the levels of exposure:

 (i) Vacuum cleaners equipped with HEPA filters to collect all debris and dust containing ACM and PACM, except as provided in paragraph (g)(8)(ii) of this section in the case of roofing material;